 Texas Standard Electronic Transaction (TX SET)

+(1) Texas Standard Electronic Transactions (TX SETs) are the electronic data transactions, implementation guides, and applicable external standards that enable and facilitate the retail business processes in the deregulated Texas electric market.

-The procedure used to transmit information pertaining to the Customer Registration Database, as set forth in Section 19, Texas Standard Electronic Transaction.
-Record and data element definitions are provided in the data dictionary in Section 19.
+(2) The procedures used to transmit information pertaining to the Customer Registration Database are set forth in Section 19, Texas Standard Electronic Transaction.

 19 Texas Standard Electronic Transaction

 This Section of the Protocols contains an overview of the purpose and scope of the Texas Standard Electronic Transaction (TX SET), and a series of definitions identifying the use of each transaction.
-It also refers to the full implementation guidelines, which are posted on the Market Information System (MIS) Public Area maintained by ERCOT.
+It also refers to the full Texas SET Implementation Guides, which are posted on the Market Information System (MIS) Public Area.

 19.1 Overview

-(1) Texas Standard Electronic Transaction (TX SET) describes the standard electronic data transactions, implementation guides, protocols, principles and proceduresthat enable and facilitate the processes of Customer Choice in the deregulated Texas electric market.
-The full implementation guidelines and change control process documents shall be published on the Market Information System (MIS) Public Area by ERCOT within seven Retail Business Days of approval by the appropriate Technical Advisory Committee (TAC) subcommittee and shall define and serve as the standard electronic protocols for the applicable TX SET transactions among all Market Participants and ERCOT.
+(1) Texas Standard Electronic Transactions (TX SETs) provide the mechanism that enables and facilitates the retail business processes in the deregulated Texas electric market.
+The Texas SET Implementation Guides and Texas SET Change Control process documents shall be posted on the Market Information System (MIS) Public Area.
+The Texas SET Implementation Guides shall serve as the standard for the applicable TX SETs among all Market Participants and ERCOT.

 (2) This Section shall cover: